Learning Goals for College of Arts and Sciences Students

 Oberlin’s curriculum exploration requirement supports breadth by introducing students to a range of scholarly approaches in different subject areas within the three divisions of the College: the arts and humanities, social sciences, and natural sciences and mathematics.
 Classes in the Athletics and Physical Education Department allow participation in physical activities and the study of physical education.
 Students are encouraged to take advantage of these opportunities.
 Before graduating, Oberlin students must also develop writing and quantitative and formal reasoning abilities and study cultures different from their own.
 Students are strongly encouraged to achieve proficiency in a foreign language.

 To achieve depth in a chosen area of knowledge, BA students must pursue a major in one of more than forty areas of specialization.
 Students choose a major by the end of their second year of study.
 This allows time in the first two years to take a variety of courses, to discuss areas of interest with faculty members and other students, to rediscover a forgotten interest, or to explore a new field.

-For students interested in earning the BA in conjunction with other undergraduate degrees, Oberlin offers the double degree, a five-year program leading to the BA in the College of Arts and Sciences and the Bachelor of Music (BMus) degree in the Conservatory of Music.
+For students interested in earning the BA in conjunction with other undergraduate degrees, Oberlin offers the Double Degree Program, a five-year program leading to the Bachelor of Arts (BA) in the College of Arts and Sciences and the Bachelor of Music (BM) degree in the Conservatory of Music.
 Students may also earn the Oberlin BA in conjunction with a Bachelor of Science (BS) degree in Engineering by spending three years at Oberlin and two at an engineering school.
 See below for more information on these joint degree programs.